Jane Williamson

 Macquarie University, NSW, Australia

-I am a marine ecologist and fisheries biologist at Macquarie University in Sydney, where I run the Marine Ecology Group (MEG).
-The focus of MEG is diverse and pivots around assessing the healthy functioning and biodiversity of aquatic communities, particularly those with threatened species, and understanding the human-induced challenges they face.
-Much of our research is on top predators, such as marlin, tuna and elasmobranchs.
-I have a particular focus on optimising recreational and commercial fishing practices to maximise sustainability of species and maintain resilient systems.
+I am a marine ecologist and fisheries biologist at Macquarie University, where I lead the Marine Ecology Group (MEG).
+I have over 30 years of experience assessing the healthy functioning of our oceans and understanding the human-induced challenges they face.
+My research group and I have a particular focus on threatened species and biodiversity, and on optimising recreational and commercial fishing practices to maximise the sustainability of species and maintain resilient systems.
+We have a particular focus on sharks and rays, and on sea cucumbers.
+I also have experience in aquaculture of a diversity of marine species, from barramundi to sea urchins.

 Presentations this author is a contributor to: